imouzon/imouzon.github.io/stat105.md

 Of course, we can still arrange office hours that work for your schedule personally by contacting me at imouzon@iastate.edu.

 [Extended Office Hours](http://whenisgood.net/stat105exam1)

+I have currently scheduled bonus office hours for September 30th from 1:00 pm - 3:00 pm.

 ## Course Information